Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-fiji.md

 Travelling frees your mind and makes room for more creativity.
 (I knew this already but love being reminded of it.)

+And when your baby doesn't want to nap, which means you don't get to nap, but you're so bloody tired because your family of four are sleeping in a one room bungalow, and you didn't get much sleep the night before you just remember that, you're on a tropical island, in the South Pacific with your beautiful family, stayng in a bungalow, right on the beach, and life really couldn't get much better.

 &nbsp;

 &nbsp;